ArchipelagoMW/Archipelago/worlds/sm/docs/multiworld_en.md

 6. If you see an error while loading the script that states `socket.dll missing` or similar, navigate to the folder of the lua you are using in your file explorer and copy the `socket.dll` to the base folder of your snes9x install.

+#### BSNES-Plus

+1. Load your ROM file if it hasn't already been loaded.
+2. The emulator should automatically connect while SNI is running.

 ##### BizHawk

 1. Ensure you have the BSNES core loaded.
 This is done with the main menubar, under: